NVIDIA-AI-IOT/GreenMachine/README.md

 1. Make sure you have a camera that is connected to the Jetson via CSI, not USB.
 2. Check that the camera is using port 0.
 3. Disconnect all USB devices that aren't your mouse or keyboard.
-4. Delete and reinstall GreenMachine and its dependencies.
+4. Delete and reinstall GreenMachine and it's dependencies.

 **Module not found:**